The predicates in this section provide basic access to the operating

 The Windows executable swipl-win.exe console has a number of predicates to control the appearance of the console.
 Being totally non-portable, we do not advise using it for your own application, but use XPCE or another portable GUI platform instead.
 We give the predicates for reference here.

-Topmost windows are displayed above all other windows.true
+Topmost windows are displayed above all other windows.true, show the window, if false hide the

 or